ymartin101/SOARS-Baseline/README.md

 * PugiXML
 * CMake

 Additionally, SOARS requires the installation of a C++ compiler, NVIDIA CUDA, and Python.
-NVIDIA OptiX will also be required for the ray-tracing implementation, and the steps below will explain how to get this working.

 The following steps will enable you to install SOARS:

-* Download and extract the OptiX 5.1.1. software (linked here), then extract it to a folder "ROOT" (rename as desired)
-* Download the SOARS repository and copy all its files into the ROOT/SDK/ directory; overwrite any conflicting files
+* Download the SOARS repository and extract all its files into a "ROOT" directory
-* Change directory to ROOT/SDK/ and create a "build" folder, then change directory into it
+* Change directory to ROOT and create a "build" folder, then change directory into it
-* Inside ROOT/SDK/build, run "cmake3 .." (or just "cmake ..", depending on your installation)
+* Inside ROOT/build, run "cmake3 .." (or just "cmake ..", depending on your installation)
 * Run "make" to build the completed binary
 * Place your input file (.soarsxml) into the "build" directory and then run it SOARS using "./soars INPUT.soarsxml".